 Barely giving himself time to recover, 4 weeks later, Jamie became the first wheelchair user to complete the gruelling WAAT4 challenge!
 Jamie’s tireless determination earned him the WAAT4 Greatest Achievement Award.

 Jamie has won a number of other awards for his profound work within disability sport, charity fundraising and outstanding achievements.
 Jamie has been described as inspirational, motivational and a role model to young and old alike.
 Demonstrated by his determination and willpower.

 In 2016, Jamie became the countries first ‘Brave Britain Award’ winner of the “against all the odds” category.
 This inspired Jamie to launch a career in Inspirational Speaking.
 Covering topics such as Diversity, Anxiety, Depression, goal-setting and overcoming adversity.
 Jamie has been a Guest Speaker for audiences of all ages and backgrounds.

-Since launching See No Bounds in 2014, Jamie has maintained a regular blog.
-Achieving an audience in over 100 countries across the world with his blog posts, podcast shows and YouTube presents.
+Since launching See No Bounds in 2014, Jamie has achieved an audience in over 100 countries across the world with his blog posts, podcast shows and YouTube presents.
 Jamie has appeared several times as a guest on BBC news broadcasts and radio shows.
 Offering an insight to the man who never gives up.